-Investigations continued throughout 2017 for work associated with Pismo Beach's Central Coast Blue project.
-These efforts followed up on Pismo Beach's RWFPS to investigate alternatives for constructing a recycled water system that will enable the NCMA agencies to beneficially use recycled water to augment their groundwater supply and provide a new, drought-proof source of water supply for the area.
-Engineering was performed throughout 2017, and the environmental review process was initiated along with development of the groundwater flow model.
+Investigations continued throughout 2018 for work associated with Pismo Beach's Central Coast Blue project.
+These efforts continue to follow up on Pismo Beach's RWFPS to investigate alternatives for constructing a recycled water system that will enable the NCMA agencies to beneficially use recycled water to augment their groundwater supply and provide a new, droughtproof source of water supply for the area.
+Engineering was performed throughout 2018, and the environmental review process continued along with continued development of the groundwater flow model.